Clinical-Genomics/BALSAMIC/docs/semver.rst

   - Structural changes to the BALSAMIC workflow.
 This includes reordering of annotation softwares or sources, variant callers, aligners, quality trimmers, and/or anything other than QC reporting and rule `all`.

-  - Addition of annotation softwares or sources, variant callers, aligners, quality trimmers, and/or anything other than QC reporting.
+  - Addition of annotation softwares or sources, variant callers, aligners, quality trimmers, and/or anything other than QC reporting
+    QC reporting.

 - **minor**: